sony/cordova-plugin-cdp-nativebridge/README.md

-﻿# cordova-plugin-nativebridge
+﻿# cordova-plugin-cdp-nativebridge

+## What is Native Bridge

+The libraries provides easier way to implement connection between JavaScript and Native code than the cordova original framework.

-## About cordova-plugin-nativebridge/cdp.nativebridge
+## About cordova-plugin-cdp-nativebridge/cdp.nativebridge

-`cordova-plugin-nativebridge`: cordova plugin module which achieves generic Native Bridge function.
+`cordova-plugin-cdp-nativebridge`: cordova plugin module which achieves generic Native Bridge function.

-`cdp.nativebridge`: The js module for which utilize cordova-plug-in-nativebridge.
+`cdp.nativebridge`: The js module for which utilize cordova-plugin-cdp-nativebridge.

 ### Repository structure